lukerabbitte/throwback_search/README.md

 https://throwbacktractor.netlify.app

+^ Try typing in a description of the type of cultural item you are looking for, like "Irish sporting triumph of the 90s", or "occasions in which Irish artists faced backclash for political views".

 This is a simple prototype of a social media assistant tool built using SvelteKit, ShadCN Svelte, Tailwind, Supabase, PostgreSQL Vector Search, and OpenAI embeddings API.

 It is designed to reference a PostgreSQL table of the schema (title, date, description, link, category) representing user-supplied cultural and historical moments with the intention to make it easy to surface highly relevant cultural and historical events for a creator wishing to ground their posts by referencing related touchstones from the past.